Stamford, CT Anesthesia Injury Attorney

 Anesthesia injury litigation can be highly complex.
 It involves a technical medical field, and myriad factors may have played a role in the mistake and subsequent injury.
 There could be many possible defendants, including the anesthesiologist, surgeon, surgical team, hospital, manufacturer of the anesthesia, and manufacturer(s) of the equipment used to administer the anesthesia and monitor the patient.

 If you or a loved one have suffered a serious anesthesia injury, you need the legal representation of an experienced anesthesia injury attorney who knows how to aggressively and effectively represent their clients so that they can obtain the best recovery possible.
-Given how many medical and legal issues that could be involved, trying to settle your case by yourself could do serious harm to your ability to obtain fair compensation for your injuries.
+Given how many medical and legal issues could be involved, trying to settle your case by yourself could do serious harm to your ability to obtain fair compensation for your injuries.

 Other Practice Areas We Handle